Standard Film Backs

 Full instructions for the Grafmatic can be found in the Mercury Stereo User Guide, or check out our instructional video.

-The nicest 120 back that is readily available is the Linhof Techno Rollex 6x12 back, but it is astronomically expensive, and thus we recommend the Horseman 6x12 or "6 EXP" back.
+Of the third party 120 backs that are readily available, the absolute best is the Linhof Techno Rollex 6x12 back, but it is very expensive, and thus we more commonly recommend the Horseman 6x12 or "6 EXP" back.
 It is beautifully made, loads and unloads like a dream, holds the film extremely flat, and can be operated via lever advance that is very rapid when needed, and never requires peering through a window and attempting to line up backing paper numbers.

 Horseman 120 back